HackerManMarlin/breach-dash/README.md

 - The Edge Function for AI summaries is already set up
   - You can modify it in the Supabase dashboard under Edge Functions > enrich
   - Implement your preferred AI integration (e.g., OpenAI, Claude) in the Edge Function

+## Troubleshooting

+### No Data in Dashboard
+If your dashboard shows "No breach data available", check the following:

+1. **GitHub Actions**: Make sure the GitHub Actions workflow has run successfully
+   - Go to the Actions tab in your repository
+   - Check if the scrape workflow has run and completed successfully
+   - If there are errors, fix them and re-run the workflow

+2. **Supabase Connection**: Check if the dashboard can connect to Supabase
+   - Open the dashboard and click on "Debug Information"
+   - Check the Connection Status and Raw Data Count
+   - If there's a connection error, verify your Supabase URL and anon key

+3. **Sample Data**: You can add sample data directly to Supabase
+   - Go to the Supabase dashboard → Table Editor → breach_raw
+   - Click "Insert row" and add some sample data
+   - Refresh your dashboard to see if the data appears

+### GitHub Pages Not Working
+If your GitHub Pages site is not available:

+1. Go to repository Settings → Pages
+2. Make sure the Source is set to "Deploy from a branch"
+3. Select the gh-pages branch and / (root) folder
+4. Check the "GitHub Pages" section for any error messages
+5. Wait a few minutes for the site to be published

 ## Cost